 - Email - Webmail (https://outlook.com/upenn.edu) is very handy if you find yourself using a computer that doesn't have Outlook setup.
 If you'd like to install Outlook follow these instructions and configure it as detailed here.

-- Forwarding your office phone - If you have an office phone you can log into the PennNet Phone Services site to forward your phone to another number (your cellphone, perhaps) and check your voicemail.
+- Forwarding your office phone - If you have a PennFlex office phone you can forward your phone to another number (your cellphone, perhaps) and check your voicemail.

 If you use a cloud file sharing service (Box, Dropbox) you should be able to connect as you normally do; no VPN required.